-- Flush the cooling system with clean water in order to remove any debris. - Close the drain cock or install the drain plugs.
-Close the drain cock or install the drain plug on the radiator.
+- 1. Flush the cooling system with distilled or deionized water in order to remove any debris. - Install the connection hose.
+Clean the drain plugs and install the drain plugs.
+Tighten the drain plugs securely.

-Do not fill the cooling system faster than 5 L (1.3 US gal) per minute, in order to avoid air locks.
+Do not fill the cooling system faster than 5 L (1.3 US gal) per minute to avoid air locks.

-- Fill the cooling system with clean water.
-Install the cooling system filler cap. - 4.
-Start and run the engine at low idle until the temperature reaches 49 to 66 °C (120 to 150 °F). - 5.
+- 3. Fill the cooling system with distilled or deionized water.
+Install the cooling system filler cap. - Start and run the engine at low idle until the temperature reaches 49 to 66 °C (120 to 150 °F). - 5.
 Stop the engine and allow the engine to cool.
 Loosen the cooling system filler cap slowly in order to relieve any pressure.
 Remove the cooling system filler cap.
-Open the drain cock or remove the drain plug on the engine.
-Open the drain cock or remove the drain plug on the radiator.
+Remove the connection hose and remove the cooling system drain plugs.
 Allow the water to drain.
 Flush the cooling system with clean water.
+Install the connection hose. - 6.
+The drain plug O rings on the engine block must be replaced.
+Clean the drain plugs and install new O ring seal.
+Install the drain plugs and tighten to a torque of 35 N·m (25 lb ft).